50 Fantastic Places to Visit On Your Campervan Holiday to New Zealand.

 Treat yourself to a day of fun at Puzzling World in Wanaka.

 27. Puzzling World, Wanaka: After experiencing the huge maze, the Illusion Rooms, the Forced Perspective Room and the Tilted House, you may never view the world the same again!
 A family attraction with a difference.

 28. Craters of the Moon, Taupo: Named for its other-worldly atmosphere, this 30-minute walk through a geothermal park gives you amazing views of bubbling craters, mud pools and steam vents from well-formed pathways and elevated viewing platforms.

 29. Horse riding at Pakiri Beach: A fabulous nature experience.
-Ride through native bush, over rolling farmland and down dramatic Pakiri Beach with views out to the islands.
+Ride through native bush, over rolling farmland and down to Pakiri Beach with views out to the islands.
 Check your campervan hire company’s terms and conditions as some roads around Pakiri are unsealed.

 30. Arrowtown: After checking out the arts and crafts and local wineries in this quaint town, take a walk to view fantastic views, historic places, or relics from the gold rush of the 1860s.
+Pan for gold.